philipdev/stateflow/README.md

 Use `var flow = new stateflow.StateFlow(obj);` to create a flow with js object nation.

 Use `var flow = stateflow.create(flowLanguage)` to create a flow with the flow language

+Use `stateflow.load(name, loader, loadedCallback)` to load a flow from a resource and subflows (named action which start with the @ sign).
+* loader signature: function(resource, resultCallback) where the signature of the resultCallback is function(err, sourceText)
+* loadedCallback: signature: function(err, flow)

 ## State
-StateFlow inherent EventEmitter and thereby have all methods EventEmitter.
+State extends EventEmitter.
 ### Methods

+#### get(name)
-* get(name) - get a service from the current state or parent(s), bottom to top.
+Get a service from the current state or parent(s), bottom up.

-* set(name, service)
+#### set(name, service)
+Set a service

-* onStateActive(service, event, listener) - listen for events on the service (name or object) while the state is active (aka automatically removed)
+#### onStateActive(service, event, listener)
+Listen for events on the service (name or object) while the state is active (aka automatically removed when the state exits)

+* service: name or service object
+* event: event to listen for
+* listener: listener function or event string to fire

-* onFlowActive(service, event, listener) - listen for events on the service (name or object) while the flow is running
+#### onFlowActive(service, event, listener)
+Listen for events on the service (name or object) while the flow is running
+* service : name or service object
+* event : event to listen for
+* listener: listener function or event string to fire

+#### installTimeout(timeout, listener)
+Install a state timeout
+* timeout: timeout in millseconds (if omitted the last one before cancelTimeout() is called
-* installTimeout(timeout, listener) - listener can be a function or an event to be emitted, if arguments are omitted then the last is used after the last cancelTimeout()
+* listener: listener  function or event to fire on timeout, if omitted then the last is used after the last cancelTimeout()

+#### cancelTimeout()
-* cancelTimeout() - cancel a previously installed timeout, always executed on state exit
+Cancel a previously installed timeout, always executed on state exit

+#### stateComplete(event)
-* stateComplete(event) - try to complete the current state with the specified event.
+Try to complete the current state with the specified event.

 ### Properties
 * active - true or false indicating if the state is active